Fukucchi/Live_Templates_python3/README.md

 The target is people using Python in Pycharm.
 This project is still under development.

-Please open the file named 'Atcoder_python.xml' in folder 'templates'.
+Please open the zip file and import to Pycharm.

 ### 中身